 - Median Home Value: $205,170

 Columbus is a sleepy city in central Ohio that boasts one of the best real estate markets for investors in the country.
 It’s the state capital, and the economy is supported by state and federal jobs.
 Columbus is attractive to investors because it features a growing population and cheap property values.
 The median home sale price for a home is just above $180,000 – which is over $100,000 less than the national average.
 Prices are low, yet demand is consistent, and values have appreciated by 9.3% over the past year, according to Zillow's Home Value Index.
 Property values are so low that a greater number of investors can pay cash for investments and save themselves from paying the interest rate on a loan.
 This makes deals all the more lucrative and enticing to those looking for a cheap property to buy or flip.

-Methodology: We calculated the employment recovery rate by looking at employment data from the bureau of labor and statistics between April 2020 through August 2020 in each city.
-Home pricing data is based on home sales between September 1, 2019, and Aug 31, 2020.
-For the annual population growth rate, we used data from World Population Review.
+We calculated the employment recovery rate by looking at employment data from the bureau of labor and statistics between May 2021 through April 2022 in each city.
+Home pricing data is based on home sales between January 1, 2021, and March 31, 2022.